J0Nreynolds/roblox-project-template/README.md

 1. **Code**:
    - Edit files in `src/`
-   - Use `git dev` for live development server
+   - Use `lune run dev` for live development server
 2. **Test**:
    - Write tests in `src/__tests__/`
-   - Use `git test` to build and run tests
+   - Use `lune run test` to build and run tests
 3. **Build**:
-   - Use `git build` to create production place file
+   - Use `lune run build` to create production place file

 ### File Watching & Aliases